Guest Dockage | Vital visitor info (fees, how to sign in, who to contact) | Information for Canadians | Nearby attractions, a map and getting around

-"One night free per week" except as noted (current in 2012 only).
+CPYC policy is the second night is free, one night free per week.
 You MUST have a current, valid membership card to receive this benefit.
 If you cannot produce a card you will have to pay.

 - Port Dover YC (Not Cliffside)